About Us

 Introduction

-We are a 63 Years-year-old theatre institution from Kolkata, India.
-We have been at the forefront of the national theatre movement since our inception in 1960.
-Our logo was designed by Satyajit Ray.
-For diversity, quality and scale of its sustained activities, Nandikar has earned a niche in the national cultural calendar.
+Nandikaris a 64 Years-year-young institution that has been at the forefront of the national theatre movement since it was born in 1960 with its logo designed by Satyajit Ray.
+For the diversity, quality, and scale of its sustained activities, Nandikar has earned a niche in the national cultural Calendar.

 History